dijasila/GPAW/doc/tutorials/nlopt/nlopt.rst

   The SHG susceptibility is a rank-3 symmteric tensor with at most 18 independent components.
   In addition, the point group symmtery reduce the number of independent tensor elements.
   Monolayer MoS2 has only one independent tensor element: yyy.
-  A broadening is necessary to obtain smooth graph, and here 50 meV has been used.
+  A broadening is necessary to obtain smooth graphs, and here 50 meV has been used.

   .. literalinclude:: shg_MoS2.py
     :start-after: P3